- PDFs arenât the problem. How teams collaborate around them is.

 It brings together all the essential PDF collaboration features, such as contextual comments, real-time updates, and shared access, into one clean workspace.

-You can open a PDF in your workspace, highlight a sentence, paragraph, or visual, and add your feedback with a click.
+You can open a PDF in your workspace - either an online PDF or by uploading a document via a Reader - highlight a sentence, paragraph, or visual, and add your feedback with a click.

 Every comment stays connected to its source.
 And everyone sees the same thing.